BlazeIsClone/eslint-config-blaze/readme.md

 ## With Typescript

-Same instructions as above, just make sure you extend `wesbos/typescript` instead of just `wesbos`.
+Same instructions as above, just make sure you extend `blaze/typescript` instead of just `blaze`.

 ## With Yarn

-It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-wesbos -Y`
+It should just work, but if they aren't showing up in your package.json, try `npx install-peerdeps --dev eslint-config-blaze -Y`